slaclab/pydm/docs/source/installation.rst

 =========================

 There are a few different ways to install PyDM.
-The easiest way to install it from scratch is probably using the Anaconda system.
+The easiest way to install it from scratch is probably using the Conda system.
+We recommended using Conda from `Miniforge <https://conda-forge.org/download/>`.
 If you have an existing python environment, and want to install PyDM for use with that, you can do that with pip.

 Please note, this guide is written with Unix in mind, so there are probably some differences when installing on Windows.

-Installing PyDM and Prerequisites with Anaconda
+Installing PyDM and Prerequisites with Conda
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. warning::